polyaxon/polyaxon/site/docs/intro/automation/running-on-schedule.md

 ```

 This schedule is of kind `cron`, and it will start an experiment every monday.
-If you need to start date this schedule at a specific date you can set the `startAt` field, and to provide a stopping condition you can provide `endAt` or `maxRuns`.
+If you need to start this schedule at a specific date you can set the `startAt` field, and to provide a stopping condition you can provide `endAt` or `maxRuns`.

 It's also possible to put the complete [DAG](/docs/intro/automation/automation/) that we created in the previous guide on schedule, similarly to this operation,
 you can add a valid schedule section, this way, not only you automate the journey of creating, training, and validating a model, but also you do it continuously,